vats98754/zero-knowledge-proofs/README.md

 # zero-knowledge-proofs
 I wanted to understand the important zero-knowledge commitment schemes (for my learning) that have provided prover and verifier optimizations in the field of zk.

-Each feature branch implements one complete, tested, and benchmarked proof system (as described in the prompts you already created).
+Each feature branch implements one complete, tested, and benchmarked proof system.
 The main branch is the integration branch that merges every feature branch together and provides unified cross-backend tests, integration examples, and combined benchmarks.

 Branch convention (one branch per architecture):
 1. main — merged integration of everything (golden CI + nightly benchmark runs)